Skip to Content

 Visitation: A same-sex partner, family member, friend, or other individual can be present with the patient for emotional support during the course of the patient's stay.

 Definition of family: "Family" may include individual(s) not legally related to the individual.
-Family members include spouses, domestic partners, different-sex and same-sex significant others.
+Family members include spouses, domestic partners, and different-sex and same-sex significant others.